KaiYan289/RLpapersnote/LLM.md

 Llms in the imaginarium: Tool learning through simulated trial and error.

+Mllm-tool: A multimodal large language model for tool agent learning

 iTool: Boosting Tool Use of Large Language Models via Iterative Reinforced Fine-Tuning

 Let Me Do It For You: Towards LLM Empowered Recommendation via Tool Learning (2405.15114)

 AnyTool: Self-Reflective, Hierarchical Agents for Large-Scale API Calls (2402.04253)

+Confucius: Iterative Tool Learning from Introspection Feedback by Easy-to-Difficult Curriculum.

+Magicoder: Source code is all you need.

+Hugginggpt: Solving ai tasks with chatgpt and its friends in huggingface.

+.
+Executable code actions elicit better llm agents

 ### Data synthesis